bimbolabuari/mv-api-leaderboard/README.md

 # LEADERBOARD

-> This project is a Microverse exercise on Webpack that showcase the knowledge of HTML, CSS, Webpack Configuration, Javascript, import and export modules.
+> This project is a Microverse exercise on Webpack that showcase the knowledge of HTML, CSS, Webpack Configuration, Javascript, import and export modules, async and await, fetch API, eventListeners.

 ## Built With